sforsayeth/OzSTAR-User-Guide/docs/source/1-getting_started/file-transfer.rst

 Another potential option is to use `Unison <https://www.cis.upenn.edu/~bcpierce/unison/>`__, a piece of software that can detect and handle conflicts (incompatible changes made to the same file in the two directories that must be kept in sync.)

+Please note that the supercomputer is **NOT** a place to use as a backup for your laptop or workstation's holiday snaps and emails.